yajirobee/logs/memo/postgresql/2020-12-24-intro_logical_replication.md

 Partition root tables can't be replicated, so it can't be used for table repartioning.

+## Replication apply worker is likely to be a bottleneck.

+It’s better to split publications and subscriptions to parallelize replication apply for tables that have heavy traffic.

 # References
 - [introduction of logical replication](https://www.postgresql.org/docs/13/logical-replication.html)
 - [create publication](https://www.postgresql.org/docs/13/sql-createpublication.html)